Top Gradient

 1c.
 Committed use discount (CUD) data export

-• Find Committed use discount data and click Edit settings.
+• Find Committed use discount data and click Enable CUD export.

 • Click Save.